 Leaving Vancouver I shall travel the beautiful west coast of the United States.
 Reaching California I can hardly wait to see the Giant Redwoods.
-The plan is to then ride into San Francisco and then to Yosemite National Park through on to Death Valley National Park– (one of the hottest places on the planet) and then on to Utah and then into Arizona and to The Grand Canyon – one of the most amazing geological wonders of the world.
+The plan is to then ride into San Francisco and then along the coast to LA and then east and north up to and through Death Valley National Park– (one of the hottest places on the planet) and then LAs vegas and on to Utah and then into Arizona and to The Grand Canyon – one of the most amazing geological wonders of the world.
 From the Grand Canyon make my way to San Diego.

 Upon reaching Mexico I would continue along the Baja California Coast.
 When the road ends I will then ferry across and catch a train to Copper Canyon.
 A train is required transportation to reach this canyon as there are no passable roads from the coast to a canyon that is even larger and deeper than the Grand Canyon.
 The intent would be to then ride straight down the middle of Mexico to Mexico City.
 I am expecting very mountainous, arid desert and isolated landscapes through much of Mexico.
 I suspect that even though I have been to Mexico many times there will be some getting used to as this will be my first country outside Canada or the US on a bicycle.